jrdpinto/EASTLExamples/docs/StringView.md

 # A guide to using EASTL string_view
 EASTL provides a string class called ``eastl::string_view`` that is similar to ``std::string_view`` in that it is a 'view' into a string object.
 This 'view' takes the form of a pointer to the original string along with a cached string length.
 When combined, the string pointer and the cached length can be used to refer to either a substring or the entirety of the original string.
-As such, ``eastl::string_view`` is ideal for creating substrings and parameter passing of immutable strings.
+As such, ``eastl::string_view`` is the ideal string type for creating substrings and parameter passing of immutable strings.
 It can also be used to store string literals.
 This is especially true when compared to alternatives such as ``eastl::string`` or simple ``const char*``.
 The following code examples will illustrate these advantages while also highlighting a few caveats.

 ## C String string literals
 Consider the [following code](StringLiteral/CString/CString.cpp) that formats a full name to be used within a pre-defined prank call message.
 The ``PrankMoe()`` function takes two parameters, one for the prank message, and a second that represents a full name.
 Using a space as a delimiter, the function extracts the first name from the string.
 The function will also exit early if either input string is null, or empty.